simonmichael/hledger/doc/ISSUES.md

 As of 2023 it's not too much of a problem knowing what's high priority to fix.
 Still, <https://lostgarden.home.blog/2008/05/20/improving-bug-triage-with-user-pain/>
-describes an interesting method of ranking issues by a single "User Pain" metric.
+describes an interesting method of ranking issues by a single "User Pain" metric, what might be useful to try on our open bugs.
-This would be interesting to try at least once for hledger's open issues; it might bring some benefit ?
 What adaptation of it might work for the hledger project ?
 Here's a simplified version:

-**Severity (What is the severity level of this bug ?)**
+**Severity (How serious is this bug ?)**

 - 5: Data loss or privacy/security loss.
 A user would drop the product.
 - 4: Crash or bothersome regression or major usability or documentation issue.
 A user may look for an alternative product.
 - 3: Installability, packaging or new user experience issue.
 A potential user would fail to get started.
 - 2: Minor usability or documentation issue.
-Noticeable but not a big deal.
+Noticeable but easy to avoid / not a big deal.
 - 1: Cleanup/design/developer issue.
 Significant only to developers and design-minded users.

 **Likelihood (Who is likely to be affected by this bug ?)**